vmantillacolon85/mobileoppsinyoungafrica/README.md

 The CIA World Factbook gives the world annual birthrate, mortality rate, and growth rate as 1.86%, 0.78%, and 1.08% respectively.

+The last 100 years have seen a massive fourfold increase in the population, due to medical advances, lower mortality rates, and an increase in agricultural productivity made possible by the Green Revolution.

 [Mobile Opportunities in Young Africa.pptx](https://github.com/vmantillacolon85/mobileoppsinyoungafrica/files/10828571/Mobile.Opportunities.in.Young.Africa.pptx)